michzur/Eco3/README.md

 * [Instructions](#Instructions)

 ## General info
-This project was made in Android Studio
+This project was made in Android Studio for SDK 32, with Java 1.8, Firebase, and Google Map API.

 ## Technologies
 Project is created with: